 All winter long I itch to grill.
 Although we Michiganders know there is more snow in our future, until mid April at the least, we still celebrate how the weather is today and make the most of it because it could be the complete opposite tomorrow.
 Today my plan was to grill up some brats and have a few sides to go along with them, because what’s better than grilled food?
 Plus all. the. sides.
 One of which is this crisp, fresh and extremely colorful fennel cabbage slaw.

 To Make This Fennel Cabbage Slaw You Will Need:

 Fennel.
 Tastes mildly of licorice, crisp and delicious!
 It’s great raw in salads, grilled or roasted.
 To prep the fennel, first trim the bulb off from the attached stalks, discard the stalks but reserve a good amount of the fronds if using in a recipe like this one.
 Then cut it in half, remove the core and discard it.
 Lastly, slice it thin.

-Next, toss the sliced cabbage, the sliced fennel and green onions into a large bowl along with the chopped cooked bacon.
+Add the sliced cabbage, the sliced fennel and green onions into a large bowl along with the chopped cooked bacon.
 The colors in this slaw are everything!

-Then, using tongs, toss all of the ingredients together.
+Using tongs, toss all of the ingredients together.

 Lastly, pour the dressing over top of the fennel cabbage slaw.

 Then give it one final toss before covering and chilling until ready to serve.
 With that said, you could serve this immediately, but I do like this slaw chilled.
 At the least, let the fennel cabbage slaw refrigerate for an hour, just so those flavors can meld.